nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting multiple contacts : `deletem`

 Deletes the contacts within the range from CONNECTIONS.
-Easily remove multiple contacts.
+This makes the removal of multiple contacts easy.

 #### Format:
 * `deletem START_INDEX - END_INDEX`